eddelbuettel/tint/README.md

-Dirk Eddelbuettel, borrowing heavily from JJ and Yihui in [tufte](https://cran.r-project.org/package=tufte), Dave Liepman in the underlying [tufte-css](https://github.com/edwardtufte/tufte-css), Jef Lippiat in [envisioned css](https://github.com/nogginfuel/envisioned-css) and also elying on the work of the [Tufte-LaTeX](https://tufte-latex.github.io/tufte-latex/) authors.
+Dirk Eddelbuettel, borrowing heavily from JJ and Yihui in [tufte](https://cran.r-project.org/package=tufte), Dave Liepman in the underlying [tufte-css](https://github.com/edwardtufte/tufte-css), Jef Lippiat in [envisioned css](https://github.com/nogginfuel/envisioned-css) and also relying on the work of the [Tufte-LaTeX](https://tufte-latex.github.io/tufte-latex/) authors.

 ### License